One of the First Street Photographers in Toronto

-While many photographers of that era worked inside studios taking formal portraits, Bob’s ancestor preferred to photograph real life outside.
+At a time when most photographers worked inside studios taking formal portraits, he preferred to go outside and photograph real life on the streets.

 Workers heading to factories

-Children stopping to watch the strange camera on the tripod
+Children stopping to stare at the strange man with the large camera

 In many ways, he was doing what we now call street photography, long before the term even existed.

-He understood something that Bob still believes today:
+He believed the same thing Bob believes today:

 The streets tell the story of a city.

-Family stories say he sometimes traveled through the city using the Don River, paddling a small canoe with his camera and tripod carefully packed beside him.
+Family stories also say he sometimes traveled through Toronto using the Don River.

 A Family Tradition of Street Photography

-Looking at the old stories and images, Bob sometimes thinks that street photography might run in the family.
+Looking back at those stories, Bob sometimes thinks street photography might run in the family.

 The photos are digital.